Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Optimal Policy Design

 \section{Optimal Policy Design}

 We now begin our analysis when the underlay implements a static policy.
-We will show that it is possible to construct an optimal decentralized overlay routing policy using a $3$ layered controller as shown in Figure~\ref{f3}.
+We will show that it is possible to construct an optimal decentralized overlay routing policy using a $3$ layer controller as shown in Figure~\ref{f3}.
 The topmost layer will manipulate ``link-level average queue thresholds" $B_\ell(t)$ based on the link prices $\lambda_\ell(t)$.
 The link prices $\lambda_\ell(t)$ are representative of the instantaneous congestion at link $\ell$.
 The next two layers, link-price controller, and packet-level decision maker will collectively try to meet the bounds $B_\ell(t)$ by using a primal dual algorithm described below.
 The packet-level decision maker will utilize the link prices $\lambda_\ell(t)$ in order to make routing decisions $\bm{U}(t)$.
 It will transmit packets on routes which utilize links with lower prices.
 The link-price controller will then observe the congestion that results from the routing decisions $\bm{U}(t)$, and manipulate the prices accordingly in order to direct more traffic towards links on which the average queues are less than the threshold $B_\ell(t)$.
 The interaction between the top two layers is described by a nonlinear ordinary differential equation (ode) called the replicator equation~\cite{weibull1995evolutionary}.
-Fig.~\ref{f3} depicts the interactions between these layers.
-We call our 3 layered adaptive routing policy Price-based Overlay Controller (POC).
+Fig.~\ref{f3} depicts the interactions between these layers and Fig.~\ref{f4} shows the overall structure of the scheme being used to control an overlay network.
+We call our 3 layer adaptive routing policy Price-based Overlay Controller (POC).
 We now develop these algorithms in a bottom to top fashion.